darshanz/SmokingStatusPrediction4COPD/README.md

 # SmokingStatusPrediction4COPD

-Supplimentary Data for Development of a **Deep Learning Model to Predict Smoking Status in Patients with Chronic Obstructive Pulmonary Disease: A Secondary Analysis of Cross-sectional National Survey**
+Supplimentary Data for **Development of a Deep Learning Model to Predict Smoking Status in Patients with Chronic Obstructive Pulmonary Disease: A Secondary Analysis of Cross-sectional National Survey**

-_NB: This repository is created to hold the supplimentary information on the proposed model in the research which is under review for publication.
+_NB: This repository is created to facilitate the replication of the method used in a research which is under review for publication.
 Currently only the weights are included.
 Further details on usage will be updated upon publication of the article._

 - The proposed model Architecture